 Although the shingles vaccine called Zostavax is less effective, it is a good alternative if, for example, a person is allergic to Shingrix.

-The shingles shot is safe, but it may cause side effects that limit normal activities for 2 to 3 days.
-Most people experience soreness in the arm, with mild or moderate pain.
+The shingles shot is safe, but it may cause side effects that limit normal activities for

 Other side effects: include